Hlings/AsyFOD/README.md

 # AsyFOD
-The authors are fighting for the camera ready version of paper.
+You can also check our previous work AcroFOD "https://github.com/Hlings/AcroFOD".

-Stay tuned for the code :)
+The codes have been released but need further construction.

-You can also check our previous work AcroFOD in "https://github.com/Hlings/AcroFOD".
+I will try my best to update :(.